Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 In the modeling phase, we employed torchaudio to effectively manage sound samples, while leveraging torchvision for modeling, specifically focusing on spectrograms.
+To reduce boilerplate we used Pytorch Lightning.
 Our model evaluation process was implemented with the incorporation of torchmetrics.
 Version control was handled through git and dvc, the latter dedicated to managing data, with our repository residing on GitHub.
-The project was containerized using Docker, and the final image was shared on Docker Hub.
+The project was containerized using Docker, and the final images was pushed to Container Registry.
 To keep tabs on our project's performance, we implemented logging through wandb and configured experiments using Hydra.
 Maintaining code integrity was a priority, achieved through the use of pytest for unit tests, and seamless integration of changes via GitHub Actions which came with the upload of profiling outputs.

 ## Coding environment